Ginger421/MP/README.md

 If you wish to access the application locally
     1. clone the repo on GitHub
     2. run npm i to install dependencies
-    3. create a .env file and add your protected information
+    3. create a .env file and add your protected information then create a .gitignore file and add the .env file to it
     4. open the application using npm start
     5. open the browser with the preferred local host.
 While testing users must the front end and backend simultanously
 ## Usage